americanexpress/one-app/docs/recipes/Partial-Rendering.md

 ```

 Do keep in mind that partial rendering is meant to be performed server-side, we should not attempt
-this example above in the browser in normal circumstances.
+this example above in the browser under normal circumstances.

 ## One App Configuration